 James Donald Walters, aka Kriyananda, former vice-president of Self-Realization Fellowship:

-We are looking into what appears to be evidence-empty, recurrent belief about Yogananda's said, past lives.
-There is a great risk of being made a fool of where fit evidence is as good as wholly missing.
+What appears to be evidence-empty, recurrent belief about Yogananda's said, past lives, could be true all the same, and it could equally well be pulling your leg, being made a fool of where fit evidence is as good as wholly missing.
+"Stop believing, to your benefit."
+How much sense a little comma can make!

 A little extra help